szze/SpecFlowPlus-Resources/SpecFlowPlus-Excel-Command-Line-Tool-Reference.md

 * `convert`: Converts an Excel feature file (.feature.xlsx) to a plain text Gherkin file
 * `initialize`: Initializes an Excel feature file (.feature.xlsx) based on a plain-text Gherkin file (one-time conversion)
-* `about`: Displays information about the tool and your license
+* `about`: Displays information about the tool and your license, including the licensee, expiry date and the date until which upgrades are included
 * `register`: Registers a license
 * `unregister`: Unregisters the license